 You have the right to restrict disclosure of Protected Health Information to your insurer if you fully pay for treatment out-of-pocket.
 We are not required to agree to your requested restriction, and in some cases, the law may not permit us to accept your restriction.
 However, if we do agree to accept your restriction, we will comply with your restriction except if you are being transferred to another health care institution, the release of records is required by law, or the release of information is needed to provide you emergency treatment.

 You have the right to have us amend your protected health information.
 This means you may request an amendment of PHI about you in a designated record set for as long as we maintain this information.
 In certain cases, we may deny your request for an amendment.
 If we deny your request for amendment, you have the right to file a statement of disagreement with us and we may prepare a rebuttal to your statement and will provide you with a copy of any such rebuttal.
 Please contact our Privacy Officer if you have questions about amending your medical record.
 Requests for amendment of PHI must be made in writing.

 You have the right to receive an accounting of certain disclosures we have made, if any, of your PHI.
 This right applies to disclosure for purposes other than treatment, payment and healthcare operations as described in this Privacy Notice.
 It excludes disclosure we may have made to you, to family members or designated friends involved in your care, for notification purposes, disclosures you have specifically authorized or disclosures for national security or intelligence purposes or to correctional institutions or law enforcement officials.
-You have the right to receive specific information regarding these disclosures that occurred after April 30, 2007.
+You have the right to receive specific information regarding these disclosures that occurred for six years prior to the date you ask.
 You may request a shorter time frame.
 The right to receive this information is subject to certain exceptions, restrictions and limitations.

-We must notify you if we learn that your PHI may have been subject to unauthorized acquisition, access, use or disclosure.
+Breach Notification: We must notify you promptly if we learn that your PHI may have been subject to unauthorized acquisition, access, use or disclosure.